openservicemesh/osm-docs/content/en/docs/demos/certificate_rotation.md

     x-envoy-upstream-service-time: 2
     ```

     A `200 OK` response indicates the HTTP request from the `curl` client to the `httpbin` service was successful.
-The traffic between the application sidecar proxies is encrypted and authenticated using `Mutual TLS (mTLS)` by leverging the new root certificate.
+The traffic between the application sidecar proxies is encrypted and authenticated using mTLS by leveraging the new root certificate.